 The sand is light in color, but kind of coarse, and sporadically mixed with small pebbles (in fact the name of the beach translates to "thick sand").

-The landscape is almost desertlike with few trees, but plenty of shrubs and bushes.
-Although in the first part of the 20th century, the area was wooded (there are even reports that in the 40s there was a pear orchard), excessive grazing caused the soil to erode and caused harm to younger trees, preventing their growth.
+The landscape is almost desert-like with few trees, but plenty of shrubs and bushes.
+Patches of oleanders in bloom brighten the scenery.
+Although in the first part of the 20th century, the area was wooded, excessive grazing caused the soil to erode and caused harm to saplings, preventing their development.

 The climate is generally mild and there are times when it's sunny over Pachia Ammos while in the north it's cloudy or even raining.